netgfx/Phaser-FXQ/README.md

 # Phaser-FXQ
-A special effects and animation queue manager
+An effects manager for Phaser.io Javascript librarys